Unwinding Brian De Palma’s blatant enigma

 Hitchcock has developed an almost God-like status since his death in 1980, and it’s hardly surprising.
 Movies such as Psycho, The Birds and North by North West are the lifeblood of modern cinema — movies that are dissected and emulated by budding filmmakers across the globe.
 So influential was Hitch that his style and innovations can be found in films from all genres.
 Danny DeVito would give us a comic retelling of Strangers on a Train with madcap comedy Throw Momma From the Train, John Carpenter would kick-start the slasher sub-genre by utilising Hitchcock’s mocking wit for low-budget revelation Halloween.
 Even the great David Lynch, a director who is seemingly immune to the derivative tag, would use a 50s aesthetic for exquisite mindf*ck Mullholland Drive, shades of the director’s favourite Hitch flick Vertigo more than prevalent.

 Two more accusations directed at De Palma are a little more conventional.
 The first is misogynism, movies such as 1980‘s Dressed to Kill seen as chauvinistic slashers masquerading as stylish thrillers thanks to glossy productions and superior casts, with sexualized female characters who often seem to border on the vacuous.
-The fact is, controversy sells, and with Dressed to Kill De Palma went above and the beyond the boundaries of what was deemed acceptable, rubbing sexuality and murder in our faces like a blood-soaked rag.
+The fact is, controversy sells, and with Dressed to Kill De Palma went above and beyond the boundaries of what was deemed acceptable, rubbing sexuality and murder in our faces like a blood-soaked rag.
 Such an exploitative venture was seen as cheap and misguided by critics, particularly since the influence of one of their darlings was so transparent, but people forget that, back in 1960, Hitchcock was similarly lambasted after unleashing Norman Bates onto the cinematic landscape — a Freudian wet dream with a penchant for sexually motivated murder.

 Psycho famously struggled to acquire financing due to its unprecedented potential for mainstream controversy — one of the reasons why the movie was shot in iconic black and white (another being Hitch’s belief that colour, particularly for the infamous shower scene, would be too much for audiences of the time).
 Just as shocking were those glimpses of Janet Leigh’s naked flesh, first as she cavorted in her underwear, and then completely nude, at least to the imagination, as Norman’s knife seemed to penetrate her naked torso.
-Psycho may seem tame by today’s standards, but at the time of its release its shocking explosions of violence and sexual explicitness were deemed deeply taboo.
+Psycho may seem tame by today’s standards, but at the time its shocking explosions of violence and sexual explicitness were deemed deeply taboo.

 During the 1970s, the Italian Giallo would take the blood and guts mystery formula to a whole other stratosphere, and by the 1980s, explicit violence — the third accusation that has nipped at De Palma’s heels throughout much of his career — was much more admissible, and the slasher, a sub-genre that Hitchcock would also act as the genesis for, was motivated entirely by violence and misogyny, two tried-and-tested components that would contribute to the home video revolution.
 The slasher and Hitch are worlds apart in terms of graphic extremities, but that was more to do with the evolution of film and society at large.
-In 1960, the sight of a onscreen toilet, another reason for Psycho‘s controversy, was deemed unacceptable.
+In 1960, the sight of an onscreen toilet, another reason for Psycho‘s controversy, was deemed unacceptable.
 In 1983, Mark Rosman’s The House on Sorority Row gave us a decapitated head in a toilet.
 Times had most certainly changed.

 A year before the release of Body Double, De Palma gave us bloodsoaked crime thriller Scarface, an epic, warts-and-all story of the rise and fall of ‘political refugee’ and Miami kingpin Tony Montana (Al Pacino).
 A movie modelled on excess thanks to an Oliver Stone screenplay based on the writer’s own drug-fuelled lifestyle, Scarface would also feature a quasi-incestuous relationship between Montana and runaway sister, Gina, adding fuel to an already raging fire.
 Here, the violence and sexual implications were bloody and blatant, but not dissimilar to those found in Psycho.

-With his meta-infused erotic thriller, Body Double, De Palma seems to address all of those accusations head-on, right down to casting Melanie Griffith (Hitchcock star Tipi Hedren’s daughter) as the movie’s misogynistic marquee female, a move previously undertaken with the casting of Janet Leigh’s daughter Jamie Lee Curtis in Halloween.
+With his meta-infused erotic thriller, Body Double, De Palma seems to address all of those accusations head-on, right down to casting Melanie Griffith (Hitchcock star Tipi Hedren’s daughter) as the movie’s marquee female, a move previously undertaken with the casting of Janet Leigh’s daughter Jamie Lee Curtis in Halloween.
 So obvious is Hitchcock’s influence that the movie at times becomes a blatant pastiche of the director’s most famous techniques, a combination of Vertigo and Rear Window tied in an uber-suspenseful, cinematic bow.

 Sam Bouchard: Don’t be so melodramatic.